cybergeekgyan/365-Days-of-Learning/Big Data/readme.md

 # Big Data Tech Stack

-- Top aws
-0 top servieceses
+- Top AWS Services to learn for a Big Data Engineer